differentpla-net/differentpla-net.github.io/_posts/2023/2023-04-25-erlang-network-protocol-notes.md

 - How to navigate through firewalls.
 - FTP active vs. passive, etc.
 - Using the same channel for control and data.
+- Correlation ID: start at zero and increment monotonically?
+Start at a different, fixed, number and increment monotonically?
+Start at a random number and increment monotonically?
+Completely PRNG each time?
+Completely CRNG each time?
+- Inspection:
+  - Client IDs
+- TLS
+- Authentication is out of scope for now, but later, maybe:
+  - SASL
+  - Client Certs
+- Naming: length vs size vs count
+- Inactivity timeouts.
+Heartbeating.
+- Something about load-shedding.
+Gracious disconnects.
+- Retry intervals, exponential backoff.
+- Use of connection pools.

 Things to consider: